delvedor/find-my-way/README.md

 A crazy fast HTTP router, internally uses an highly performant [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree) (aka compact [Prefix Tree](https://en.wikipedia.org/wiki/Trie)), supports route params, wildcards, and it's framework independent.

 If you want to see a benchmark comparison with the most commonly used routers, see [here](https://github.com/delvedor/router-benchmark).<br>
 Do you need a real-world example that uses this router?
-Check out [Fastify](https://github.com/fastify/fastify).
+Check out [Fastify](https://github.com/fastify/fastify) or [Restify](https://github.com/restify/node-restify).

 <a name="install"></a>
 ## Install